kptdev/kpt/CONTRIBUTING.md

 Join following groups/channels to discuss ideas with other kpt contributors.

 1. For developers join our [email list](https://groups.google.com/forum/?oldui=1#!forum/kpt-dev)
-1. If you'd like to be invited to all public meetings join [email list](https://groups.google.com/forum/?oldui=1#!forum/kpt-contribx)
+1. If you'd like to be invited to all public meetings join [email list](https://groups.google.com/forum/?oldui=1#!forum/kpt-contribx).
+Pleae note, our meetings are open to anyone and you do not need an agenda to come.
+You will likely be asked at most for an introduction.
+For your first meeting, we would suggest you either start with Office Hours or a SIG meeting.
 1. Join our [Slack channel](https://kubernetes.slack.com/channels/kpt)

 ## Style Guides